-Get Better with the Right Knowledge and Right Tools!
-In the past, we’ve taught you 5 Pro Tips for Beginning Acrylic Artists and 5 Pro Tips for the Beginning Oil Painter, and now its time for the budding watercolor painters out there!
-Watercolors, while typically thought of as light and fun, they can also be…..
+How to paint with watercolors In the past, we’ve taught you 5 Pro Tips for Beginning Acrylic Artists and 5 Pro Tips for the Beginning Oil Painter, and now its time for the budding watercolor painters out there!
+Painting with Watercolors, while typically thought of as light and fun, they can also be a bit…..

 Jerrys Blog Squad -- 27/02/2016

 Pro Tips for Printmaking Beginners AlthoughPrintmakinghas been around for hundreds of years now, with famous prints from artists such as Rembrandt, printmaking has recently exploded on popular social media sites like Instagram and Pinterest.
 We here at Jerry’s are all for this explosion of impressions, etching, lithography, and lino carvings, so we thought we’d share…..

 How These Extras Can Improve Your Painting!
 “When I was but young painter, I started with my paints, my cup of water, and my brush and I was ready to take on the world.
 How dumb I was”– Rob of Jerry’s Blog Squad It’s possible that when we decide to start painting, we all think…..

 Hello to all my artist friends.Â We just returned home from a great workshop and trade show in Houston and it is time to get some painting in while getting ready for up coming workshops, the next being a one day painting demonstrations followed by a one day workshop at the Jerry’s Artarama store in…..

 This project utilizes an acrylic basecoat, over which oils are applied.
 The key to this approach is in letting the dark background show through, which yields a great deal of depth to the rocks and water areas.
 Tips for rendering foliage are also highlighted.
 Also, for you budding Watercolorists, be on the look-out for…..